vigo/dotfiles-fever/README.md

 ### Color Configuration

 You can set the color of every-bit in `PS1`.
-I use `tput` for coloring.
-Available color and style variables are defined under `startup_sequence/common/tput_colors`:
+Available color and style variables are defined under `startup_sequence/common/ps1_colors`:

 Colors are: